toros-astro/corral/README.md

 #The Powerful Pipeline Framework

-Corral will solve your pipeline needs by merging a database full connection interface witha MVC model, by making you able of editing your custom schemas and adding the possibility of writting specific processing steps following a ETL formal data handling model.
+Corral will solve your pipeline needs by merging a database full connection interface witha MVC_ model, by making you able of editing your custom schemas and adding the possibility of writting specific processing steps following a intuitive data handling model.

 ##Features

 * Command line interface with standard utilities
 * Editable commands on your application
 * Completely built on SQLAlchemy ORM
 * Allows the introduction of Steps
-* Data handling model by ETL (Extract Transform Load)
 * Follows the MVC (Model View Controller) pattern

 ##Installation

-Install project by cloning from Corral github: https://github.com/toros-astro/corral.git and by making
-`pip install -e .`, or by giving the github link directly to pip:
+Install project by cloning from Corral github: https://github.com/toros-astro/corral.git and by making `pip install -e .`, or by giving the github link directly to pip:
 `pip install -e git+https://github.com/toros-astro/corral.git`.

 ##Support

 If you have issues pleas report them as a issue ticket in our github.
 Thanks!